← Back to Blog

 Highlights:

-Pricing: Free tier available, usage-based pricing after that (See pricing details)
+Pricing: Free tier available, usage-based pricing after that (see pricing)

-Use case: Teams that want deployment, logs, CI/CD, and cloud hosting in one place
+Best for: Teams that want deployment, logs, CI/CD, and cloud hosting in one platform without setting up separate runners or infrastructure.

 2. Octopus Deploy

-Octopus Deploy is known for its visual release management and environment-scoped configuration.
-It’s a good fit for teams that want to automate releases without going deep into code.
+Octopus Deploy provides visual release management and environment-scoped configuration.
+It fits teams that want to automate releases without heavy scripting.

 Highlights: